kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 I did test some RequireJS things in version 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
 So this post's point of view is from using RequireJS inside a 3.5.2/TwentyTwelve setup, but what really matters is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across all the versions and themes mentioned: the pre-install process is the same all around.

 And finally, there were RequireJS things that I struggled with at both the beginning and end of my site redesign.
-I give many thanks to [Cary Landholt](https://twitter.com/carylandholt) for helping me understanding these things, all while he had a kid take care of as well as work on one of his kick-ass JavaScript courses, the code, for  which, can be viewed on his [GitHub page](https://github.com/CaryLandholt).
+I give many thanks to [Cary Landholt](https://twitter.com/carylandholt "Visit Cary Landholt's Twitter page") for helping me through the struggles.
+Spending some time going through [Cary's YouTube screencasts](http://www.youtube.com/user/carylandholt "Watch Cary Landholt's YouTube screencasts") is time well spent, as well as the code on his [GitHub page](https://github.com/CaryLandholt "Visit Cary Landholt's GitHub page").

 <a name="what-is-requirejs"></a>
 ## What Is RequireJS?